 It’s no secret that I love a good Greek Myth re-telling.
 I have to admit though, that I’m not a massive fan of Ali Smith.
 I think you either get her writing or you don’t, and I’m in the latter category.
 This was a re-telling of the Greek Myth Iphis, and I just didn’t connect with it like I’ve done other re-tellings.

 So, I have previously read The Lion, the Witch and the Wardrobe, Prince Caspian and The Voyage of the Dawn Treader in the Chronicles of Narnia.
 But that was it.
 When we went into Lockdown 2.0 I decided to download The BBC 4 Radio Dramatisation of the entire Chronicles to listen to as a bit of a comfort read.
 I really enjoyed it.
-Whilst it’s not word-for-word the same as the stories, the dramatisation were still fab and I can finally say I know the full Chronicles.
+Whilst it’s not word-for-word the same as the stories, the dramatisation was still fab and I can finally say I know the full Chronicles.

 This is an Avon book I’m working on for 2021, and all I can say is prepare to be addicted.
-I skipped Great British Bake Off to finish this book, because I needed to know what happened.
+I skipped Great British Bake Off to finish this book because I needed to know what happened.

-In recently watched the Netflix series of The Queen’s Gambit and adored it!
+In recently watched the Netflix series The Queen’s Gambit and adored it!
 It was brilliant.
 One of my favourite TV series of 2020.
 After I watched the show I immediately downloaded the eBook, because I am that person, and I started to read.
 This is a word-for-word screenplay adaptation, although a few scenes were cut (for good reason).
 A really enjoyable read, about the 1960s world of chess.
-Who knew that would be my thing!
+Who knew that would be my thing?

 This was my Book Club’s pick of the month, as my friend had never read Agatha Christie before!
 The horror.
 This isn’t her best Poirot mystery in my opinion and I will be suggesting my friend reads others, but it wasn’t bad.
 This is one of the latter stories of Poirot’s collection, and it’s quite dark with a child being murdered whilst bobbing for apples.
 Hence the Halloween theme.

-And finally, my colleagues and I have a diversity book club and this was this months pick.
+And finally, my colleagues and I have a diversity book club and this was this month’s pick.
 It’s a collection of short stories of myth retellings from Western Africa.
 From tales of Greek mythology to 1001 Arabian Nights.
 It was excellent.
-A little slow to begin with, by the third story I was hooked.
+A little slow to begin with, but by the third story I was hooked.
 The writing is so rich and evocative.
 Well worth reading.